 If your order will include a University mark in the design, it must be purchased by an official licensee.

 Look for the Officially Licensed Collegiate label or hologram.
-This label assures you that the merchandise on which they are affixed has been approved for sale by the University and CLC.
-For more information about the CLC Hologram program, please go to Logos on Demand.
+This label assures you that the merchandise on which they are affixed has been approved for sale by the University and IMG.
+For more information about the IMG Hologram program, please go to Logos on Demand.

 The University’s policy does not allow its marks to be used for commercial or promotional advertising purposes without prior approval; this approval is granted based upon each situation.
 The University’s name and/or marks may also not be used in any way that could state or imply an endorsement.
 The marks/names/logos may not be used as part of a business name or within the interior design of a business and its building and/or location without prior approval.
 Approval is not always granted for any of the above uses.
 For more information on this subject please contact the Office of Trademark Licensing directly.